 About the Faculty

 The faculty members of the Division of Humanities at Lindenwood University Belleville seek to explore how we create and convey meaning in contexts as varied as cutting edge techniques in video production and profundities in the poetry of Homer.
-Our division provides many of the courses that form the foundation of our University’s general education curriculum, the heart of a liberal arts institution.
+Our division provides many of the courses that form the foundation of our University’s general education curriculum.

 We are expanding.
 We have a vigorous faculty, most of whom have arrived on our campus since the spring of 2012.